splunk/public-o11y-docs/admin/user-management/teams/associate-team.rst

 To remove a link between a detector and a team, you need to have write permission for the detector.
 To learn more, see :ref:`detector-manage-permissions`.

-You can remove the link between a detector and a team when you are viewing the :guilabel:`Detectors` tab on the :guilabel:`Dashboards & SLOs` page or when you are viewing a specific detector.
+You can remove the link between a detector and a team when you are viewing the :guilabel:`Detectors` tab on the :guilabel:`Detectors & SLOs` page or when you are viewing a specific detector.

-To remove the link between a detector and a team on the , follow these steps:
+To remove the link between a detector and a team on the Detectors page, follow these steps:

 #.
 From the :guilabel:`Actions` menu for the detector, select :guilabel:`Links to teams`.
 #.
 Select the :guilabel:`x` to remove a team from the linked teams list, then select :guilabel:`Done`.